TypeStrong/ts-node/website/docs/configuration.md

 ### @tsconfig/bases

 [@tsconfig/bases](https://github.com/tsconfig/bases) maintains recommended configurations for several node versions.
-As a convenience, these are bundled with `ts-node`.
+As a convenience, these are bundled with ts-node.

 ```json title="tsconfig.json"
 {